qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 ## Investigating the new API

 The team at Kereval is developing a new {{< abbr API >}} to interface validators in the EVS Client.
+Matchbox is already integrated through the FHIR validation operation, but using the new API will bring many benefits through a native integration.
+The new API:

+- decreases the configuration work, as the EVS Client is now able to discover the supported profiles automatically; the FHIR validation operation required the user to configure the server's URL and the profiles to validate;
+- increases the performance of the validation process, as the EVS Client will be able to send multiple items to validate in a single request; the FHIR validation operation supported only one item per validation request;
+- allows the EVS Client to display more information about the validation process, like the loaded implementation guides or the parameters used for the validation in additional metadata; while the information is also returned in the FHIR validation response, it is displayed as a validation message instead;
+- decouples the API from the FHIR version, since the FHIR validation operation uses versioned FHIR resources; we can now run Matchbox with FHIR R5 only for example, without needing to reimplement the validation operation for each FHIR version in the EVS Client.

+Advantages of the new API are clear, and we decide to implement it in Matchbox.
+The first step is to investigate the API and understand its structure and requirements.
 The documentation is still scarce, but the first version of the API is already implemented in the EVS Client.
 Some of its components are available in open-source repositories: